JetBrains/intellij-sdk-docs/reference_guide/custom_language_support/code_completion.md

 ### Contributor-Based Completion

-Implementing the [`CompletionContributor`](upsource:///platform/analysis-api/src/com/intellij/codeInsight/completion/CompletionContributor.java) interface gives you the greatest control over the operation of code completion for your language.
+Implementing the [`CompletionContributor`](upsource:///platform/analysis-api/src/com/intellij/codeInsight/completion/CompletionContributor.java) interface gives you the most excellent control over the operation of code completion for your language.

 > **NOTE** Note that the JavaDoc of that class contains a detailed FAQ for implementing code completion.